vacu9708/Tools-etc/JSON parser with C++/README.md

+### JavaScript Object Notation (JSON) is a standard text-based format for representing structured data.

 ## Process
 1. Read a txt file and put the text to document buffer.
 2. Find string tokens in the document buffer and save them in token array.